Bonfida/bonfida-utils/README.md

 This repo is a collection of different utilities in use across various Bonfida projects.
 The repository has the following structure:

 - `utils` : Main `bonfida-utils` utilities library
-- `autobindings` : CLI tool to autogenerate Typescript or Python bindings for smart contracts written in the specific Bonfida style
+- `autobindings` : CLI command to autogenerate Typescript or Python bindings for smart contracts written in the specific Bonfida style
-- `autoproject` : CLI tool to autogenerate an extensive template smart contract
+- `autoproject` : CLI command to autogenerate an extensive template smart contract
-- `autodoc`: CLI tool to generate a documented `instruction.rs` file
+- `autodoc`: CLI command to generate a documented `instruction.rs` file
 - `macros` : Auxiliary crate containing macros in use by the main `bonfida-utils` library
+- `cli` : CLI entrypoint for all tools

 <br />
 <a name="used-by"></a>